managedkaos/learning-github-actions-exercise-files-2020/Ch03/03_01/README.md

-# Add an Action from the Marketplace
+# Use an Action from the Marketplace